AdobeDocs/campaign.en/help/v8/config/workflows.md

 :arrow_upper_right: Learn how to create a workflow to monitor the status of other workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/use-cases/monitoring/supervising-workflows.html?lang=en#step-1--creating-the-monitoring-workflow).

-You can also receive an alert when a failure happens

 ## Send automatic reports

 :arrow_upper_right: Learn how to automatically send a report to a list of operators [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/use-cases/monitoring/sending-a-report-to-a-list.html?lang=en#step-1--creating-the-recipient-list).